 An information-sharing plan to the general health information sharing agreement between the Ministry of Health and health authorities outlines the terms and conditions under which record-level data is exchanged between the ministry and the health authorities for the purposes of program planning and evaluation, surveillance activities, and research.
 To start an agreement, the Health Data Request (HDR) form (PDF, 613KB) needs to be completed and submitted.
 When completing the form, please consult the Health Data Request Manual (PDF, 298KB).
 The process described below cannot start until the HDR is deemed complete.

 A requester should consult their privacy and security branch and the MOH Health Information Privacy, Security, and Legislation Branch (HIPSL) to identify whether a PIA is required prior to completing and submitting the HDR.

-1. Submit the Data Access Request to the Ministry of Health
+1. Submit a data access request form to the Ministry of Health

-5. Request Amendments to Data Access Requests (if applicable)
+6. Request amendment(s) to Data Access Requests (if applicable)